Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

-The fact that the chain homotopy equivalence in the Eilenberg-Zilber Theorem in Proposition \ref{prop:EZ-thm-tensor} is even a deformation retract has consequences on the order and homotopy type of tensor products of $\VS$ $n$-groupoids.
+As we see in Proposition \ref{prop:EZ-thm-tensor}, the chain homotopy equivalences in the Eilenberg-Zilber Theorem are deformation retractions.
+This affects the order and homotopy type of tensor products of $\VS$ $n$-groupoids.
 The following result expands on \cite[Remark 8.5]{HoyoTrentinaglia2023}, which observes that the tensor product of two $\VS$ 1-groupoid is not generally a $\VS$ 1-groupoid.
-As the authors of this remark write, this is in contrast with what \cite{BaezCrans2004}, \cite{Roytenberg2007a} claimed, in that $\mathsf{2Vec}$ is not a monoidal category, as it is not closed under the induced monoidal product from $\SVect$.
+Similarly, $\mathsf{2Vec}$ studied in \cite{BaezCrans2004} is also not a monoidal category, because it is not closed under the induced monoidal product from $\SVect$.

 \begin{theorem} Let $\huaV$ be an $n$-groupoid of order $n$ and $\huaW$ be an $m$-groupoid of order $m$.
 Then $\huaV \otimes \huaW$ has order at least $n+m$ and homotopy type at most $n+m$. \end{theorem}